xbchen82/xbchen82.github.io/research.md

 Functional connectivity (FC), defined as the temporal correlation of BOLD signals in different brain regions, can exhibit how structurally segregated and functionally specialized brain regions interact with each other.
 FC is often modeled as a network using graph theoretic techniques.
 Differences between normal and disrupted FC networks, in terms of both topological structure and connection strength.
 Network structure refers to the representation of network vertex and edge while the correlation computation means how to define an appropriate weight for each edge.
 For network structure in nearly all existing methods, a vertex is always corresponding to a specific brain region, and an edge is used to characterize the FC between brain regions. this method may overlook the complex and dynamic interaction patterns among brain regions, which are essentially time-varying.
 We propose the novel notions of high-order correlation and high-order FC network, and further develop a simple but effective framework for eMCI classification.

 **Related studies**
-Xiaobo Chen, Han Zhang, Lichi Zhang, Celina Shen, Seong-Whan Lee, Dinggang Shen.
-Extraction of dynamic functional connectivity from brain grey matter and white matter for MCI classification, Human Brain Mapping,38(10): 5019-5034, 2017 (SCI)
+- Xiaobo Chen, Han Zhang, Lichi Zhang, Celina Shen, Seong-Whan Lee, Dinggang Shen. <font color=Blue>Extraction of dynamic functional connectivity from brain grey matter and white matter for MCI classification</font>, Human Brain Mapping,38(10): 5019-5034, 2017 (SCI)
-Xiaobo Chen, Han Zhang, Dinggang Shen.
-Hierarchical High-Order Functional Connectivity Networks and Selective Feature Fusion for MCI Classification, Neuroinformatics 15(3):271-284, 2017 (SCI)
+- Xiaobo Chen, Han Zhang, Dinggang Shen. <font color=Blue>Hierarchical High-Order Functional Connectivity Networks and Selective Feature Fusion for MCI Classification</font>, Neuroinformatics 15(3):271-284, 2017 (SCI)
-Xiaobo Chen, Han Zhang, Yu Zhang, Jian Yang, Dinggang Shen.
-Learning Pairwise Similarity Guided Sparse Functional Connectivity Network for MCI Classification Asian Conference on Pattern Recognition 2017
+- Xiaobo Chen, Han Zhang, Yu Zhang, Jian Yang, Dinggang Shen. <font color=Blue>Learning Pairwise Similarity Guided Sparse Functional Connectivity Network for MCI Classification</font> Asian Conference on Pattern Recognition 2017
-Xiaobo Chen, Han Zhang, Yue Gao, Chong-Yaw Wee, Gang Li, Dinggang Shen.
-High-Order Resting-State Functional Connectivity Network for MCI Classification, Human Brain Mapping,37(9):3282-96, 2016 (SCI)
+- Xiaobo Chen, Han Zhang, Yue Gao, Chong-Yaw Wee, Gang Li, Dinggang Shen. <font color=Blue>High-Order Resting-State Functional Connectivity Network for MCI Classification</font>, Human Brain Mapping,37(9):3282-96, 2016 (SCI)
-Xiaobo Chen, Han Zhang, Dinggang Shen, Ensemble Hierarchical High-Order Functional Connectivity Networks for MCI Classification.
+- Xiaobo Chen, Han Zhang, Dinggang Shen, <font color=Blue>Ensemble Hierarchical High-Order Functional Connectivity Networks for MCI Classification</font>.
 MICCAI (2) 2016: 18-25

 ###    *<font color=Blue>Pattern Recognition and Machine Learning</font>*